How can you bill more hours while juggling non-billable work – without burning yourself out?

 And away from the office, you’ll have more time for your family, hobbies, and self-care, while earning more.

-I used to work 80+ hours a week in corporate America.
-But using the systems I’ll talk about below changed everything and I was able to work less and earn more.
+I used to work 80+ hours a week in corporate America, which led me hospitalized with an stress-related illness.
+But using the systems I’ll talk about below changed everything and I was able to not only regain my health, but also work less and earn more.

 Then keep reading.